invictus1306/ARM-episodes/README.md

 I have decided to combine the three works in a single pdf, for a better reading.
 I have only fixed some typing errors.

-This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
-To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/.